CapreomycinOther Names: Capastat, Capastat Sulfate, capreomycin sulfate Drug Class: Opportunistic Infections and Coinfections

 What is capreomycin?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), include recommendations on the HIV-related use of capreomycin to treat active TB disease.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of capreomycin to treat active TB disease in people with HIV.

 What should I tell my health care provider before taking capreomycin?